SHOWING 1 - 1 OF 1 RESULTS

 The American Red Cross may be contacted by CONUS active duty military and immediate family members residing in the same household through the American Red Cross Armed Forces Emergency Services (AFES) Center, 24 hours a day.
 Immediate family members (spouse, children, father, mother, brother, sister and those in loco parentis) not residing in the same household, must contact the American Red Cross Chapter in their local area.
 The American Red Cross also has quick communication with home about family emergencies, available 24 hours a day, 7 days a week, including verification of death or serious illness of immediate family, birth announcements to service members, and health and welfare reports resulting from a lack of communication over a long period of time.

-All three installations offer emergency relief services and can assist and communicate with other branches of the service to assist military members, regardless of branch or where they serve.
+All three installations offer emergency relief services and can assist and communicate with other branches of the service to assist service members, regardless of branch or where they serve.

-Categories of emergency financial assistance may include basic living expenses (food, shelter, utilities); medical not covered by TRICARE; dental not covered by DDP; funeral expenses; emergency transportation; essential car repairs; pay and allotment problems; disasters and assistance for widows, mothers, and children.
-Military members will be interviewed, must fill out an application, and each case will be assessed on its merit.
+Categories of emergency financial assistance may include basic living expenses (food, shelter, utilities); medical not covered by TRICARE; dental not covered by TRICARE Dental Plan; funeral expenses; emergency transportation; essential car repairs; pay and allotment problems; disasters and assistance for widows, mothers and children.
+Service members will be interviewed, must fill out an application and each case will be assessed on its merit.

 Joint Base San Antonio - Fort Sam Houston

 Joint Base San Antonio - Lackland

 If you have an emergency while at Lackland Air Force Base, speak to your first sergeant or commander.
 For emergencies involving serious illness or death in the family to an immediate family member, please contact the American Red Cross.
 The American Red Cross will verify the emergency and notify military leadership in a timely and professional manner.
 If an emergency arises after duty hours, call the American Red Cross at 877-272-7337 or the command post at 210-671-4225.